 In this program, students meet every week in the service-learning space (room 1403) to discuss any topic that interests students and explore ways to "do something about it."
 Topics range from music, current and historical events, art, science, movies, etc. Dialogue is one of the pedagogical tools we use in the co-curriculum.

 Our College Positive Volunteers are academically diverse with interests in many areas including broadcast and cinema arts, criminal justice, dietetics, education, nursing, and social work.Access & Success Digital Toolkit

 Madonna University is committed to integrating pedagogies of engagement inside and outside the classroom.
 One form of curricular engagement is academic service-learning which integrates community service with course content.
 Students enrolled in service-learning designated courses have the opportunity to apply their talents, knowledge, and skills to address local community needs and pressing social issues in partnership with local and global non-profit organizations.
 Academic service-learning also fulfills the University’s mission by instilling in students Christian humanistic values, intellectual inquiry, a respect for diversity, and a commitment to serving others.

 Service-learning designated courses:

 Global opportunities to serve are available through academic service-learning designated courses that include a study-abroad component.
-In the past, students have applied their academic knowledge and skills to help address global pressing issues in countries such as China, Costa Rica, and France.
+In the past, students have applied their academic knowledge and skills to help address global pressing issues in countries such as Costa Rica and the Philippines.
 For more information visit Study Abroad.